tavakol5272/Flight-Speed-Estimation/README.md

 `move2::move2_loc`

 ### Artefacts
-`Modes_Histogrammes.pdf`: For each track, a histogram with the fitted distribution overlaid, including mode1, antimode, and mode2.
+`Modes_Histogrammes.pdf`: Contains one histogram per track with the fitted density distribution, mode1, antimode, and mode2.

-`groundspeed_modes.csv`: A table of the fitted model parameters per track, with overall means and standard deviations added.
+`groundspeed_modes.csv`: Contains the fitted parameters for each track, the mean and standard deviation of speeds above the antimode, and overall means and standard deviations across tracks.

 ### Settings

-**Output data specification (`retdata`)**: Choose whether to output/pass on the full input dataset (**all**) or only the flight locations (**flight**; locations with ground speed above the antimode).
+**Output data specification**: Choose whether to output the full input dataset (**All data**) or only flight locations, defined as locations with ground speed above the estimated antimode. (**Only flight locations**).

-**Ground speed calculation (`speed_calc`)**: If ground speed is missing, choose whether to calculate it (**yes**) as distance between consecutive GPS fixes divided by the time difference (using `move2::mt_speed()`), or not (**no**).
+**Ground speed calculation**: If the dataset does not contain ground speed, choose whether to calculate it as the distance between consecutive locations divided by the time between them using move2::mt_speed() choose **yes**.
 ### Changes in output data

-If `retdata = "all"` and the dataset already contains ground speed (ground_speed or ground.speed), the output is the full input dataset (unchanged).
+If `Output data specification = "all"` and the dataset already contains ground speed (ground_speed or ground.speed), the output is the full input dataset (unchanged).

-If `retdata = "all"` and the dataset does not contain ground speed and speed_calc = "yes", a new column calculated_ground_speed is added and the full dataset is returned.
+If `Output data specification = "all"` and the dataset does not contain ground speed and `Ground speed calculation = "yes"`, a new column calculated_ground_speed is added and the full dataset is returned.

-If `retdata = "flight"`, the output is filtered to include only locations where ground speed is greater than the estimated antimode for that track.
+If `Output data specification = "flight"`, the output is filtered to include only locations where ground speed is greater than the estimated antimode for that track.

 ### Most common errors
-**Missing ground speed**: The dataset does not contain ground_speed or ground.speed, and speed_calc is set to No.
+**Missing ground speed**: The dataset does not contain ground_speed or ground.speed, and Ground speed calculation is set to No.

 ### Null or error handling
-**Ground speed missing:** If ground_speed/ground.speed is missing and speed_calc = "no", the App logs an informational message and returns the input dataset unchanged
+- If ground speed is missing and calculation is disabled, the App logs a message and returns the input data unchanged.
-**Data:** If there are no flight data in your input data set, the results might be very unmeaningful and lead to an empty return data set or an error.
+- If calculation is enabled, the App computes calculated_ground_speed using move2::mt_speed().